wrcorcoran/minimum-edge-set-perturbation/common-neighbors/experiments/FINDINGS.md

         number_added_edges(init_edges, final_edges, is_undirected=True)
         ```
     - **What happens if we turn a connected component, when considering ONLY edges in a certain class, into a clique?**
+      - **Clarification:** After building a subgraph for each class, what happens if we turn a connected component, in that subgraph, into a clique?
       - This is where things start to get interesting.
       - First, I made a subgraph specific to the class, and then ran a connected components algorithm on it.
       - Upon cliquing an entire connected component, $4211$ edges are added, an increase of $79.78\%$.